 Metropolitan estimates that approximately 1918.7 million people lived in Metropolitan's service area in 2020(as of July 2021), based on official estimates from the California Department of Finance and on population distribution estimates from the Southern California Association of Governments ("SCAG") and the San Diego Association of Governments ("SANDAG").
-Recent population projections prepared by SCAG in 2020 and by SANDAG in 2019, which will be are being used as base data for Metropolitan's 2020 Integrated Water Resources Plan, show expected population growth of approximately 17 percent in Metropolitan's service area between 2010 and 2035, which is slightly lower than the approximately 18 percent population growth rate projected by SCAG in 2012 and SANDAG in 2013 (which projections were used as base data for Metropolitan's prior 2015 Integrated Water Resources Plan update).
-The economy of Metropolitan's service area is exceptionally diverse.
-In 20192020, the economy of the six counties which contain Metropolitan's service area had a gross domestic product larger than all but twelveten nations of the world.
+Recent population projections prepared by SCAG in 2020 and by SANDAG in 2019, which will beare being used as base data for Metropolitan's 2020 Integrated Water Resources Plan, show expected population growth of approximately 17 percent in Metropolitan's service area between 2010 and 2035, which is slightly lower than the approximately 18 percent population growth rate projected by SCAG in 2012 and SANDAG in 2013 (which projections were used as base data for Metropolitan's prior 2015 Integrated Water Resources Plan update).
+The economy of Metropolitan's service area had a gross domestic product larger than all but twelveten nations of the world.
 Metropolitan has historically provided between 40 and 60 percent of the water used annually within its service area.
 For additional economic and demographic information concerning the six- county area containing Metropolitan's service area, see Appendix E-"SELECTED DEMOGRAPHIC AND ECONOMIC INFORMATION FOR METROPOLITAN'S SERVICE AREA."

 The climate in Metropolitan's service area ranges from moderate temperatures throughout the year in the coastal areas to hot and dry summers in the inland areas.
-Since 2000, annual rainfall has ranged from approximately 4 to 2721 inches along the coastal area, 6 to 38 inches in foothill areas, and 5 to 2022 inches in inland areas.
+Since 2000, annual rainfall has ranged from approximately 4 to $\frac{2721}{21}$ inches along the coastal area, 6 to 38 inches in foothill areas, and 5 to $\frac{2022}{20}$ inches in inland areas.